Ubuntu version history: Ubuntu 11.10 (Oneiric Ocelot)

 The naming of Ubuntu 11.10 (Oneiric Ocelot) was announced on 7 March 2011 by Mark Shuttleworth.
 He explained that Oneiric means "dreamy".
-Ubuntu 11.10 was released on 13 October 2011.
-It is Canonical's 15th release of Ubuntu.
-Support ended on 9 May 2013.
+Ubuntu 11.10 was released on 13 October 2011, and was supported until 9 May 2013.

 In April 2011, Shuttleworth announced that Ubuntu 11.10 would not include the classic GNOME desktop as a fall back to Unity.
 Instead, 11.10 included a 2D version of Unity as a fallback for computers that lacked the hardware resources for the Compiz-based 3D version.
 Shuttleworth also confirmed that Unity in Ubuntu 11.10 would run as a shell for GNOME 3 on top of GNOME 3 libraries, unlike in Ubuntu 11.04 where it ran as a shell for GNOME 2.
 Meanwhile, users were able to install the entire GNOME 3 stack along with GNOME Shell directly from the Ubuntu repositories.
 During the development cycle there were many changes to Unity, including the placement of the Ubuntu button on the left Launcher instead of on the top Panel, the autohiding of the window controls (and the global menu) on maximized windows, and the introduction of window controls and more transparency into the Dash search utility.

 In May 2011, it was announced that Pitivi would be no longer part of the Ubuntu ISO, starting with Ubuntu 11.10 Oneiric Ocelot.
 The reasons given for removing it included poor user reception, lack of fit with the default user-case for Ubuntu, lack of polish and the application's lack of development maturity.
 Other changes included the removal of the Synaptic package manager, and removing Computer Janitor, as it caused broken systems for users.
 Déjà Dup was added as Ubuntu's backup program.
 Mozilla Thunderbird replaced the GNOME Evolution email client.